-The roots of the modern university lie in the "Schools of Liberal Arts" that flourished in Bologna, Italy, in the eleventh century.
-The Wilkinson College of Humanities and Social Sciences preserves and advances these liberal arts as the heart of Chapman University.
-While Chapman has grown into a comprehensive university, the aspirations of its founders are embodied in Wilkinson College, whose academic programs are grounded in the values of community, global concern, critical thinking, open inquiry and service.
-The

-Wilkinson tradition is to go beyond imparting knowledge to encourage students to seek meaning so they use their knowledge and skills creatively and beneficially.
+The roots of the modern university reside in the "Schools of Liberal Arts" that flourished in Bologna, Italy, in the eleventh century.
+Wilkinson College of Humanities and Social Sciences preserves and advances the spirit of this initiative here at Chapman University.
+While Chapman has developed into a professional and technological university, the aspirations of its founders are embodied in Wilkinson College, where academic programs are grounded in promoting ethical values, global awareness, critical reasoning, open inquiry and community service.
+The Wilkinson tradition goes beyond simply imparting knowledge to encourage students to seek meaning.
+We aim to ensure our graduates use their knowledge and skills creatively and beneficially.

-The Wilkinson College faculty, comprised of scholars who teach, offers exceptional undergraduate degree programs in communication studies, English, history, languages, peace studies, philosophy, political science, religious studies, and sociology.
-Wilkinson College offers graduate programs, including the MA in English and Creative Writing and the new MA in International Studies.
-This same faculty teaches many of the classes that comprise the general education program that imbues students from all majors with the legacy of the liberal arts.
+The Wilkinson College faculty, comprised of research directed scholars who teach all levels of undergraduate and graduate students, support exceptional undergraduate degree programs in art, communication studies, English, history, languages, peace studies, philosophy, political science, religious studies, and sociology.
+Wilkinson College offers graduate programs, including the MA in English and Creative Writing and the MA in International Studies.
+Further, our faculty teach many of the classes that comprise the general education program that instills students in all majors with the legacy of the liberal arts.

-With a strong commitment to fostering lifelong learning, Wilkinson College offers educational opportunities that benefit audiences beyond the Chapman community.
-The college welcomes Southern California participants to its many lecture series addressing topical social and political issues, and to the Rodgers Center for Holocaust Education, the Sala and Aron Samueli Holocaust Memorial Library, and the Albert Schweitzer Institute.
-Wilkinson College students also expand their knowledge of the world and their understanding of themselves through participation in the Model UN program, study abroad, and internship experiences-in Washington, D.C., and locally.
+With a strong commitment in fostering lifelong learning, Wilkinson College presents educational opportunities that benefit audiences beyond the Chapman community.
+The college welcomes participants from around the country to its various lecture series which address topical social and political issues both here in the United States and abroad.
+Our students are encouraged to expand their knowledge of the world and their understanding of themselves through participation in the Model UN program, study abroad, and internship experiences.

-Students in Wilkinson College join an intellectual community comprised of scholar-teachers who engage their students through critical and creative thinking and encourage their collaborative research with faculty.
-Beginning with hands-on experience in the field and in laboratories, students conduct research in the natural, social, and behavioral sciences, pushing the boundaries of what we know about the world around us.
-As members of research teams, Wilkinson students present their findings at professional conferences, and their work is published in national journals.

-Wilkinson is home to the Henley Social Sciences Research Laboratory, which provides students with the opportunity to master the methods of data analysis, survey research and pursue inquiries on issues of concern to government agencies, non-profits, political campaigns, community and private organizations, and the media.
-The John Fowles Center for Creative Writing promotes creative writing in all its forms by hosting an annual writers' series.
-Notable guests have included Salman Rushdie, Louisa Valenzuela, Lawrence Ferlinghetti, Gioconda Belli, and Allicia Portnoy.
-Students meet directly with the writers in small groups and occasional workshops.
+Students in Wilkinson College join an intellectual community comprised of scholarteachers who engage their students through critical and creative thinking and encourage collaborative student-faculty research.
+Beginning with hands-on experience in the field or in the classroom, students conduct research in the natural, social, and behavioral sciences, pushing the boundaries of what we know about the world around us.
+As members of research teams, Wilkinson students present their findings at professional conferences, and their work is often published in national journals.
+For example, Wilkinson is home to the Henley Social Sciences Research Laboratory, which provides students with the opportunity to master the methods of data analysis, survey research, and pursue inquiries on issues of concern to government agencies, non-profits, political campaigns, community and private organizations, and the media.
+The Rodgers Center for Holocaust Education provides students with opportunities to interview and help draft the memoirs of holocaust survivors.
+Additionally, the John Fowles Center for Creative Writing promotes creative writing by hosting an annual writers' series.
+Notable guests have included Salman Rushdie, Louisa Valenzuela, and Allicia Portnoy.
+Students meet directly with these writers in small groups and master classes, learning from experts firsthand.

-In the diverse programs that comprise Wilkinson College, students begin living their future before they graduate.
-In the Wilkinson College tradition, that means students learn how to make a difference in the world around them.
-Upon graduation they join the ranks of Wilkinson College alumni who are teaching history or languages with a global perspective, writing modern fiction with a critical eye, volunteering in the Peace Corps, engaging in social work to improve our communities, facilitating communication between individuals and organizations, or working through government to make our planet a better place for all.
+In the diverse degree programs that comprise Wilkinson College, students begin living their future before they graduate.
+We fully accept the challenge of ensuring that our students learn how to make a difference in the world around them.
+Upon graduation, they will perhaps join the ranks of Wilkinson College alumni who are teaching history or languages with a global perspective, writing modern fiction or poetry that celebrates their imaginative potential, working in the Peace Corps, engaging in social work to improve our communities, facilitating communication between individuals and organizations, or working through government to make our planet a better place for all.
+Whatever career our students choose, they will be well prepared to tackle the challenges ahead and succeed.